October 11th 2021

-Are kettlebells simply misunderstood?
-According to personal trainer Dalton Wong of Twenty Two Training, their potential knows no bounds.
+According to personal trainer Dalton Wong of Twenty Two Training, kettlebells' potential knows no bounds.
 “You can do thousands of different exercises with them to target conditioning, burn fat, strengthen the tummy and bum or to improve posture.
 You can do so much with them.”

 1. Reduce the risks